Home

 ARTICLE VI – NOMINATIONS

 Section 1.
 Nomination of Local Lodge officers shall take place at the September meeting of every three(3) years.
-Nominations shall be accepted for President, Vice-President, Recording-Secretary, Secretary-Treasurer, Sentinel, Trustees, and Executive Board.
+Nominations shall be accepted for President, Vice-President, Recording-Secretary, Secretary-Treasurer, Conductor-Sentinel, Trustees, and Executive Board.

 Section 2.
-Nominations shall be accepted for Shop Committee, District Delegates, and Convention Delegates at the September meeting.
+Nominations shall be accepted for Shop Committee, and Convention Delegates at the September meeting.
 This will be on a yearly basis.

 1. Incumbents shall be listed first.
 If there is more than one (1) incumbent, the names shall be drawn for position.